lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 ### Music Leader and Pianist

 The music leader and pianist teach children the gospel of Jesus Christ through music during singing time.
-Music reinforces weekly Come, Follow Me study.
+Music reinforces weekly study of the scriptures as outlined in Come, Follow Me.
 The following resources may be used:

-  * Come, Follow Me—For Primary
+  * Come, Follow Me

   * Instructions for Singing Time and the Children’s Sacrament Meeting Program